kingoflolz/mesh-transformer-jax/README.md

 ### Fine-tuning

-**Added July 12 2021:** Please read the new guide in the repo, `howto_finetune.md`, for thorough fine-tuning instructions.
-Below are the original instructions.

 To fine-tune the model, run `device_train.py` on a TPU VM.
-If you use a TPU v8-3, you can fine-tune at a rate of ~5000 tokens/second, which should be sufficient for small-to-medium-size datasets.
+Using a TPU v8-3, you can fine-tune at a rate of ~5000 tokens/second, which should be sufficient for small-to-medium-size datasets.

-For usage information, run `python3 device_train.py --help`.
+Please read the [step by step guide](howto_finetune.md) for thorough fine-tuning instructions.

 # Citation